ezzatron/php-error-handler/error-handler-meta.md

 #### 2.1.2.
 The introduction of exceptions

-Shortly after PHP 5 came about, exceptions were introduced as a first-class feature.
-Exceptions provided much greater control over how error conditions were handled.
+Exceptions were introduced in PHP 5.1.0 as a first-class feature.
+They provided much greater control over how error conditions were handled.
 In short, they allowed the developer to anticipate potential problems, and handle them gracefully; something which was much more challenging prior to their introduction.

 Despite exceptions being available, PHP retained its existing error message system alongside the exception system.
 A special exception designed to represent